About | History | Photo & Video Gallery | Success | Recovery Club

 Teri is the Lead Family Therapist of the Family Programme and also runs our Family Recovery Workshop, a two-day workshop for families coming to terms with addiction.
 Teri also facilitates groups for Eating Disorders and Grief.

 Teri joined the staff team at Castle Craig Hospital in November 2017 as a Senior Specialist Therapist.
-Teri previously worked in the United States for over 15 years as a Licensed Mental Health Counsellor with children and their families who were impacted by substance abuse, domestic violence and mental health issues.
+Teri previously worked in the United States for over 15 years as a Licensed Mental Health Counsellor with children and their families who were impacted by substance misuse, domestic violence and mental health issues.

 Teri earned her Masters of Science degree in Mental Health Counselling from Nova Southeastern University.
 She moved to Scotland in 2014 and is a registered member of BACP (British Association for Counselling and Psychotherapy).